h0tk3y/inner-fs/README.md

 Also, for a simpler way of composing InnerFS paths for `Files` operations, please see the *DSL* section.

+Feel free to see the tests for advanced usage examples.

 ## Thread safety

 The approach to safe concurrent operations that InnerFS takes is separate locks for blocks corresponding to the file system objects.
 For simplicity, only the first block of a file or a directory is locked, that is, such a block represents the whole file or directory, so we can rather call it the file system objects locking.

 The operations lock the blocks either for *read* or for *write* with the well-known semantics (reads are done concurrently with other reads; writes lock the resource exclusively).
 Here are some statements about the locks: